OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ## Finance

 The finance functionality is coming soon to Server licenses.

+### Upgrading a trial to a paid subscription

+Cloud instance:

+1. Navigate to your Cloud Instance in Control Center V1.
+2. Click **CHANGE PLAN**.
+3. Choose your plan and complete the purchase.

+Server license:

+1. Navigate to your Server License in Control Center V1.
+2. Click **UPGRADE LICENSE**.
+3. Choose your plan and complete the purchase.

+In both cases, upgrading a trial to a paid subscription will migrate your subscription to Control Center V2.

 ### Changing payment method or billing information (Cloud only, Server coming soon)

-1. Navigate to your Cloud Instance or Server License.
+1. Navigate to your Cloud instance or Server License.
 2. Click **FINANCE** in the left sidebar.
 3. Click **MANAGE WITH STRIPE**.
 4. Use the options to edit and/or add payment methods and update your billing information.